FaisalRana/ParksLookupAPI.Solution/README.md

 ## Improvement Opportunities

-* Eventually have all National and State parks included in the database
+* Eventually have all Tourism Locations and parks in Pakistan included in the database
 * Create an MVC application that interacts with the API

 ## Link